 To coordinate League organizations and their affiliates and to ensure their adequate support, the organizations select representatives to serve on the League board.
 The League board establishes the budget and dues for the League, employs and evaluates an executive director, and approves a staff organization structure.
 It also establishes and evaluates the annual education policy agenda and annual legislative program.
-The board includes three representatives from CCCT and CEOCCC, two each from ACCCA and the CCC Classified Senate.
+The board includes three representatives from CCCT and CEOCCC, and the CCC Classified Senate.